 Q: What exactly needs to be updated in the car?

 The update is needed for the software in both the 1.6L and 2.0L variants of the EA189 diesel engine.
 In some vehicles, a minor hardware update will also be installed.

 Q: What effect does the update have on the operation of affected vehicles?

-The software update implements changes to the software on the engine control unit.
 The type approval authorities in the UK conducted a review and certified that following the update the fuel consumption figures and CO2 emissions originally listed by the manufacturer were confirmed.
 They further certified that previous engine performance, maximum torque and previous noise emissions remain unchanged.

-We are confident in the effectiveness of the software update, based on the experience of approximately 1,700,000 customers worldwide across the various brands who have had the update implemented to date; testing performed by type approval authorities in Europe; and the results of independent before and after testing of emissions and fuel consumption by three of the world's oldest and respected independent motorists' organisations in Germany, Switzerland and Austria and one of Germany's most widely read car enthusiasts' magazines, Autozeitung.
+We are confident in the effectiveness of the software update, based on the experience of over 5,700,000 customers worldwide across the various brands who have had the update implemented to date; testing performed by type approval authorities in Europe; and the results of independent before and after testing of emissions and fuel consumption by three of the world's oldest and respected independent motorists' organisations in Germany, Switzerland and Austria and one of Germany's most widely read car enthusiasts' magazines, Autozeitung.

 We have been in constructive dialogue with the ACCC and other representatives of the Australian Government about the update since it was approved for implementation in Australia in August 2016.
 They want us to make sure that you understand that the update is voluntary and choosing to have the update does not affect your rights under the Australian Consumer Law (including your rights if there should be any unforeseen effects over the longer term).

 ŠKODA is committed to ensuring you are completely satisfied with the update and that you continue to derive pleasure and satisfaction from driving your car.
 If you have any questions before or after the update is performed, please contact us.